camillefrayssinhes/thepandassurfers.github.io/index.md

 ### Why Is This Important ?

 Accurately predicting the stock markets is a complex task as there are millions of events and pre-conditions for a particular stock to move in a particular direction.
-What if the media have an impact on the stock market ?
-For instance, what if a rise in the number of pessimistic words in the market column of a journal would foreshadow a <a href="https://archive.canadianbusiness.com/blogs-and-comment/medias-influence-on-stock-market/market">market downturn</a> the next day ?
 Like most other industries, the financial industry communicates by sharing information and data through the media.
 People speaking in the media express their emotions and opinions.
 They also consume media, and in the process are influenced by the sentiments, feelings, and opinions expressed by others.
 Scientific studies show that people are often influenced by the data they consume, and that their decisions or actions are partly aligned with it.
+Hence, what if the media would have an impact on the stock market ?
+For instance, what if a rise in the number of pessimistic words in the market column of a journal would foreshadow a <a href="https://archive.canadianbusiness.com/blogs-and-comment/medias-influence-on-stock-market/market">market downturn</a> the next day ?

 ### What the Data Says ?